Top 5 Pinot Family

-Pinot Family - Group ShotHow do you like your pinot: black, grey, white or speckled?
-Sparkling, still, red, white or rosé?
-Perhaps a serious Burgundy or a cheeky little blanc de noir?
-Confused?
-Don’t be, here’s everything you need to know about one of the world’s most versatile (and delicious) grapes.
-Pinot is a very old grape variety, which means it’s had plenty of time to mutate; likely pinot noir came first and mutated into pinot blanc, pinot gris and pinot meunier, to use their French names.
-The name ‘pinot’ may come from the pinecone-like appearance of the grape clusters, with the noir (black), blanc (white) and gris (grey) referring to the colour of the grapes (though pinot gris is in fact more of a coppery colour between ‘white’ and ‘black’, thus the ‘grey’ designation).
+The pinot grape family descends from a very old grape variety, which means it’s had plenty of time to mutate.
+Likely pinot noir came first and mutated into pinot blanc, pinot gris and pinot meunier, to use their French names.
+The name ‘pinot’ may come from the pinecone-like appearance of the grape clusters, with the noir (black), blanc (white) and gris (grey) referring to the colour of the grapes.
+Though pinot gris is more of a coppery colour between ‘white’ and ‘black’, thus the ‘grey’ designation.
 Each mutation is also known by Italian and German names, just to complicate things further.
-A quick look at five of my favourite Australian pinots will help explain things further.
-See the FAQ section below for more details.
+A quick look at five of my favourite Australian pinots will help explain this grape family further.
+Scroll down to the FAQ below for more details and for a delicious duck recipe, perfect with any member of the pinot grape family.

-French pinot gris is rich and aromatic, while in Italy (called pinot grigio) it’s leaner and crisper; Australia uses the names interchangeably.
-Curly Flat pinot gris walks the line, aromatic with a crisp, creamy, savoury finish.
+French pinot gris is rich and aromatic, while in Italy (where it’s called pinot grigio) it’s leaner and crisper; Australia uses the names interchangeably.
+Curly Flat pinot gris walks the line.
+It’s aromatic with a crisp, creamy, savoury finish.
 The grey skins can add a hint of colour to some wines.
 German: Grauburgunder (grey Burgundy).

 A classic grape of France’s Alsace region, pinot blanc is called pinot bianco in Italy and Weissburgunder (white Burgundy) in Germany.
-Like all pinots it prefers cool climate, but it’s less common in Australia.
-Granite Hills is a cracker, with fragrant honeysuckle, pear notes and a refreshing crisp finish.
+Like all pinots it prefers a cooler climate.
+It’s less common in Australia than other members of the pinot grape family.
+Granite Hills pinot blanc is a cracker, with fragrant honeysuckle, pear notes and a refreshing crisp finish.

 Meunier means ‘miller’, as the speckled leaves of this lesser known pinot look flour-dusted.
 Most commonly blended with pinot noir and chardonnay in Champagne, single varietal versions are rare.
 The Surrey balances cherry notes with forest floor in a delicious soft red wine.
 German: Schwarzriesling (black riesling).

 Best known as French red Burgundy, pinot noir can also be sparkling, rosé or even a still white.
-Named for white Champagne made from red grapes (literally ‘white from red’), this one has a faint blush, slightly funky nose and savoury finish.
+Named for white Champagne made from red grapes (literally ‘white from red’), Grey Sands blanc de noir has a faint blush, slightly funky nose and savoury finish.
 Italian: pinot nero; German: Spätburgunder (late Burgundy).

-Blend Logan Clementine Blushing Minnie Pinots (Orange, NSW)
+Pinot Blend Logan Clementine Blushing Minnie Pinots Orange (NSW)

 Left on skins for a while, pinots noir, meunier, and even gris, produce great rosés.
 It’s not uncommon to combine them, as happens in this blend of noir and meuniere.
 Don’t let the dark cherry colour and aroma fool you, this is rosé with substance and a food-friendly dry finish.